redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     # service openstack-nova-novncproxy restart
     # service openstack-nova-scheduler restart

+## Securing qpidd with Kerbers (WIP)

+You can secure qpidd with either Kerberos or SSL, but not both.
+Securing with Kerberos provides an encrypted channel as well as authentication.

+*   Install the python-saslwrapper package

+      # yum install python-saslwrapper

+*   Add an IPA service for qpidd

+      [admin@ipa01]$ ipa service-add qpidd/openstack.example.com

+*   Retrieve a keytab for this new service

+      [root@openstack]# ipa-getkeytab -s ipa01.example.com -k /etc/qpidd.keytab -p qpidd/openstack.example.com

+*   Fix permissions and ownership of the keytab

+      [root@openstack]# chown qpidd /etc/qpidd.keytab
+      [root@openstack]# chmod 600 /etc/qpidd.keytab

+*   Configure qpidd by setting auth and realm in /etc/qpidd.conf

+      auth=yes
+      realm=EXAMPLE.COM

+*   Configure GSSAPI as the only allowed mechanism for qpidd in /etc/sasl2/qpidd.conf

+      mech_list: GSSAPI

+*   Create the file /etc/sysconfig/qpidd to tell qpidd the location of its Kerberos keytab:

+      KRB5_KTNAME=/etc/qpidd.keytab

+*   In Fedora we need to do another couple of steps so systemd will load the sysconfig file.
+Create a copy of the qpidd systemd service:

+      # cp /usr/lib/systemd/system/qpidd.service /etc/systemd/system

+*   Edit the version in /etc/systemd/system and add this to the [Service] section

+      EnvironmentFile=-/etc/sysconfig/qpidd

+*   Restart qpidd

+      [root@openstack]# service qpidd restart

+*   /var/log/messages should be complaining now about cinder and nova

+      ERROR [cinder.openstack.common.rpc.impl_qpid] Unable to connect to AMQP server: Error in sasl_client_start (-1) SASL(-1): generic failure: GSSAPI Error: Unspecified GSS failure.
+Minor code may provide more information (Cannot determine realm for numeric host address).

+*   Configure nova to use a DNS name instead of an IP address in /etc/nova/nova.conf

+      qpid_hostname=openstack.example.com

+*   Configure cinder to use a DNS name instead of an IP address in /etc/nova/cinder.conf

+      qpid_hostname=openstack.example.com

+*   Restart nova and cinder

+      [root@openstack]# service openstack-cinder-api restart
+      [root@openstack]# service openstack-cinder-scheduler restart
+      [root@openstack]# service openstack-cinder-volume restart
+      [root@openstack]# service openstack-nova-api restart
+      [root@openstack]# service openstack-nova-cert restart
+      [root@openstack]# service openstack-nova-compute restart
+      [root@openstack]# service openstack-nova-conductor restart
+      [root@openstack]# service openstack-nova-consoleauth restart
+      [root@openstack]# service openstack-nova-network restart
+      [root@openstack]# service openstack-nova-novncproxy restart

+*   Now if you look in /var/log/messages there should be errors about a missing credentials cache:

+      GSSAPI Error: Unspecified GSS failure.
+Minor code may provide more information (Credentials cache file '/tmp/krb5cc_162' not found)

+*   Create an IPA service for nova and cinder

+      [admin@ipa01]$ ipa service-add nova/openstack.example.com
+      [admin@ipa01]$ ipa service-add cinder/openstack.example.com

+*   Get the uid for nova and cinder

+      [root@openstack]# id nova
+      uid=162(nova) gid=162(nova) groups=162(nova),99(nobody),107(qemu)
+      [root@openstack# id cinder
+      uid=165(cinder) gid=165(cinder) groups=165(cinder),99(nobody)

+*   Create a keytab for nova

+      [root@openstack#  ipa-getkeytab -s ipa01.example.com -k /etc/nova.keytab -p nova/openstack.example.com

+*   Create a keytab for cinder

+      [root@openstack#  ipa-getkeytab -s ipa01.example.com -k /etc/cinder.keytab -p cinder/openstack.example.com

+*   Create a credentials cache for nova using the id for the nova user

+      [root@openstack# kinit -k /etc/nova.keytab -c /tmp/krb5cc_162 nova/openstack.example.com
+      [root@openstack# chown nova /tmp/krb5cc_162

+*   Create a credentials cache for cinder using the id for the cinder user

+      [root@openstack# kinit -k /etc/cinder.keytab -c /tmp/krb5cc_165 cinder/openstack.example.com
+      [root@openstack# chown cinder /tmp/krb5cc_165

+*   Restart qpidd again to force a reconnection attempt

+      [root@openstack]# service qpidd restart

+The GSSAPI errors should be gone, nova and cinder are now using Kerberos for authentication and encryption.

+The problem with this is that the key we just obtained is only good for a specified period of time: 24 hours by default.
+Once 24 hours passes the Kerberos ticket will no longer be valid and nova and cinder will no longer be able to communicate with qpidd.

+The fix for now is to create a cron job which will renew these credentials.

+      [root@openstack]# crontab -e
+      1 0,6,12,18 * * * su - nova -c "kinit nova/openstack.example.com -kt /etc/nova.keytab -c /tmp/krb5cc_162"
+      1 0,6,12,18 * * * su - cinder -c "kinit cinder/openstack.example.com -kt /etc/cinder.keytab -c /tmp/krb5cc_165"

 ## Securing Keystone

 When a server joins an IdM domain, the OpenLDAP client libraries are configured to communicate with the IdM server over LDAPS.
 To verify that the system has been configured correctly, check `/etc/openldap/ldap.conf`.
 It should contain a reference to a certificate file: